Japan (Day 8) – Kyoto, Part 1

 Lanterns

 More ice cream!
-We opted for black sesame and purple bubblegum flavors this time round.
+We opted for black sesame and purple bubblegum flavours this time round.

 Sesame and bubblegum ice cream

 Yummy!
-I never thought I would like black sesame ice cream (the color alone has always turned me off)!
+I never thought I would like black sesame ice cream (the colour alone has always turned me off)!

 Japanese toys